tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_6.md

 There are actually two similar evolve implementations:

-the basic implementation of the evolve is the one that cannot forgive any inconsistency in the  events passed as parameters with the current aggregate state:
+The basic implementation of the evolve is the one that cannot forgive any inconsistency in the  events passed as parameters with the current aggregate state:

 ```Fsharp
     let inline evolveUNforgivingErrors<'A, 'E when 'E :> Event<'A>> (h: 'A) (events: List<'E>) =